chengt1/amplifyapp/README.md

 ## Bug #2
-Some necessary GraphQL functions have been renamed.
+Some necessary GraphQL functions have been renamed in module 4, but ./graphql/mutations.js and queries.js names change back to the createNote, listNotes in moduel 5.
 ```
 Failed to compile.